n8n-io/nodelinter/README.md

 - alphabetization for params and options,
 - required and optional key-value pairs,
 - expected values for specific params,
-- established codebase conventions,
+- codebase conventions and modern JS
-- etc.

 See [full lintings list](./src/lintings.ts).